kanehekili/TSVAccess/README.md

 The TSV Weilheim is one of largest "Sportvereine" in the bavarian "Oberland".
 This project implements an access system to certain areas (like fitnesse == gym) using embedded devices (raspi) and linux servers.
 Currently the means of identification is RFID.
 Basically two devices are used: a Keyboard emitting USB RFID reader and the RC522 RFID reader for arduino and raspbery pi.

 The "access" devices are configurable.
-Therfore it is possible to have one or more devices in the system, that control different "courses or activities".
+Therefore it is possible to have one or more devices in the system, that control different "courses or activities".

 This is a Linux project.
 No windoze support.